St3phy831/MyFridge/README.md

 - [x] A card view of the different categories of food products in a refrigerator
 - [x] Allow the users to add refrigerator items and their expiration date
 - [x] Allow user to view items added through the card view in their refrigerator
+- [x] User gets notification on the day of the item's expiration date at 8 A.M. (this is so they have the whole day left for its use)

 ## GIFS: